Board of Trustees

 Ian Matthew Kysel is a Visiting Assistant Clinical Professor of Law at Cornell Law School where he co-directs the Asylum and Convention Against Torture Appellate Clinic and is a founder and director of the International Migrants Bill of Rights (IMBR) Initiative.
 He has published academic work in a number of U.S. law review journals as well as peer-reviewed journals and has written several human rights reports; his opinion articles have appeared in The New York Times and The Washington Post.
 He previously held appointments at the University of Oxford, as a Plumer Visiting Research Fellow at Saint Anne’s College and an Associate Member of Nuffield College, and at the Georgetown University Law Center, as the inaugural Dash/Muse Fellow and an Adjunct Professor of Law.
 He has argued or participated in litigation before U.S. immigration, federal and state courts as well as international tribunals.
 He has provided testimony to various legislative bodies and executive or international commissions.
 He currently also serves on the Board of Ithaca City of Asylum (one of two U.S. affiliates of the International Cities of Refuge Network), the advisory committee of Human Rights Watch’s Children’s Rights Division and is a co-organizer of the ACLU’s national Youth Justice Network.
 Kysel holds an LLM in Advocacy, with distinction, a JD, Magna Cum Laude, Order of the Coif, and a Certificate in Refugees and Humanitarian Emergencies from Georgetown University Law Center.
 He holds a BA, with high honors, Phi Beta Kappa, from Swarthmore College.

-Tom is a television and radio presenter for Sky News and the BBC World Service.
-As a journalist he has covered major international news stories including US and UK elections, the 2016 Nice terror attack, the 2016 Turkish coup d’état attempt and interviewed leading politicians from across the world both on-air and in live Q&A settings.
-Tom has also presented podcasts and documentaries on a wide range of subject matter.
-His main area of interest and expertise is geopolitics and international affairs.
+Tom works in External Affairs for the Scottish Government.
+He focuses primarily on Scotland's relationship with the European Union and his main area of interest and expertise is geopolitics and international affairs.
+Tom was a television and radio presenter for Sky News and the BBC World Service.
+As a journalist he has covered major international news stories and interviewed leading politicians from across the world both on-air and in live Q&A settings.